 Now all you have to do is wait!
 Store your jar in a warm place like a cupboard or oven with the light on for 12-36 hrs depending on how tangy you like it.
 We typically like ours after about 18-20 hours, but make sure you taste your own a few times because the total time needed depends on a variety of factors (climate, coconut milk, and probiotics).

 Once the coconut yogurt is to your preferred tanginess, switch out the cheesecloth for a lid and transfer it to your fridge to chill for around 12 hours, or overnight.
-When you're ready to eat, serve your yogurt with berries, granola, a little sweetener, or on its own for a probiotic-rich snack!
+When you're ready to eat, serve your yogurt with berries, strawberry compote, blueberry compote, granola, or on its own for a probiotic-rich snack!

 This yogurt will keep in the fridge for up to 6-8 days in the mason jar used to ferment it.
 If it separates a little, just give it a stir before eating.